 Fiercely private.
-Considered not beautiful because of her ‘hawk like’ face.
+Considered not beautiful because of her ‘hawk-like’ face.
 I would boldly beg to disagree.
 Agnes Moorehead has a beauty that transcends the quaint and lovely upturned nose.
-She has a regal beauty as if royalty run in her veins, with a sage otherworldlyness and a voice like a chameleon that can change it’s tone and tenor to fit her myriad characterizations.
+She has a regal beauty as if royalty runs in her veins, with a sage otherworldliness and a voice like a chameleon that can change its tone and tenor to fit her myriad characterizations.
 I wish she and hope she knew that although she was THE consummate character actress for the ages, she too was as beautiful as any other leading star with a deep & fiery magnetism that draws you in ~

-Agnes had that spark in her, since she was a very little Agnes, embodying, manifesting & emoting like the characters from the books she read and from theater.
+Agnes had that spark in her since she was a very little Agnes, embodying, manifesting & emoting like the characters from the books she read and from the theater.
 Her adoring father or mother would find her re-enacting scenes in her room!

 Here’s a beautifully written snapshot of Agnes Moorehead by The Red List– data base by Romuald Leblond & Jessica Vaillat